Is your skin drying with all that hand washing and hand sanitizer? Let me introduce to the benefits of avocado oil for skin.

-What makes avocado oil good for skin?
+What makes avocado oil so good?

 The oil is made up of fatty acids like oleic acid, palmitic acid, linoleic acid and linolenic acid.
 These are really good for your skin.
 Avocado oil also has vitamins like A, C, D, and E, minerals, and antioxidants like beta-sitosterol, beta-carotene and lecithin.